If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

 The consumption, and especially the non-consumption, of macronutrients will be decisive for losing fat.

-Each has its role in the body, so it is important to consume them in the correct amounts.
+Each one has its role in the body, therefore, it is important to consume them in the correct quantities.

-Here begins the customization of the diet, and each body type and degree of activity will have different macronutrient approaches and different caloric needs.
+This is where the personalization of the diet begins, with each body type and level of activity having different approaches to macronutrients and different caloric needs.

-You've heard of calories, but what are they for sure?
+You've heard about calories, but what exactly are they?

-Calories are the units of measure used to show how much energy a food contains.
+Calories are the units of measurement used to show how much energy a food contains.

 Your body burns calories daily, and what happens is: